 Some of the most severe meth withdrawal symptoms are psychological rather than physical.
 Many people find that during withdrawal, they experience lifelike dreams or nightmares.
 Sometimes, it is even possible to experience very lifelike hallucinations.

-It is also common to experience sadness, hopelessness or depression.
+It is common to experience sadness, hopelessness, or depression.
 Anxiety is common, and so are panic attacks.
 Suicidal thoughts are also possible in some cases.
+Many people find that their mood swings are more extreme during withdrawal.

-If the goal is to find a meth detox program that is safe and effective, then Tides Edge Detox Center in Jacksonville, Florida, may be the answer.
+If the goal is to find a meth detox program that is safe and effective, then Tides Edge Detox Center in Jacksonville, Florida, might be the answer.
 Clients can look forward to comprehensive care and a focus on long-term sobriety.
-To achieve that goal, all of the following are available for clients:
+In addition to our meth detox programs, all of the following are available for clients:

 - Alcohol detox programs